eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 [concept]?".
 Add questions that link different concepts across your knowledge graph.

-The more inlinked your knowledge graph is, the better.
+The more interlinked your knowledge graph is, the better.

 ## Rule: Concept Graphs {#graph}